-“As soon as a new candidate walks into Ifbyphone, they immediately get a visual taste of the culture,” says Irv Shapiro, the Founder, CEO, and “Head Coach” at Ifbyphone.
+“As soon as a new candidate walks into DialogTech, they immediately get a visual taste of the culture,” says Irv Shapiro, the Founder, CEO, and “Head Coach” at DialogTech.

-Employees credit their colleagues with making the environment so fun, describing Ifbyphone as a family and loving their time at work, whether they are working or playing pranks on each other.
+Employees credit their colleagues with making the environment so fun, describing DialogTech as a family and loving their time at work, whether they are working or playing pranks on each other.

 How did the leadership team accomplish this culture?
 They listened.
 Employees were surveyed and the space was designed to accommodate the varying functions.
 Collaborative teams sit in pods of four with low walls to connect to adjacent pods, while sales professionals have higher cube walls and acoustic tiling overhead to ensure a more quiet environment.

 The result is a company moving forward with everyone on board.
 And Irv’s goal of “creating the best company you’ve ever worked with” is being met, day by day.